UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Kubernetes/Kubernetes.md

 ![npingressandrules](./Resources/screenshots/networkpolicyandrules.png)

-In thios above example, notice it is now only 2, and namespaceSelector is part of the podSelector array.
-In this scenario, the traffic must match the api-pod label AND be in the prod envirement, OR be coming from the ipBlock range.
+In this above example, notice it is now only 2, and namespaceSelector is part of the podSelector array.
+In this scenario, the traffic must match the api-pod label AND be in the prod environment, OR be coming from the ipBlock range.

 ## Configuration Files